2006–07 Boston Celtics season

 The 2006–07 Boston Celtics season was the 61st season of the Boston Celtics in the National Basketball Association (NBA).
 The Celtics finished 24–58, the second-worst in franchise history after the 15–67 record in 1996–97.
 It was also the second-worst record in the league in 2006–07, only marginally in front of the Memphis Grizzlies.
-The season was overshadowed by many injuries, in particular the injury to All-Star Paul Pierce, which caused him to miss seven weeks, and the deaths of Celtic legends Red Auerbach and Dennis Johnson.
+The season was overshadowed by many injuries, in particular the injury to All-Star Paul Pierce, which caused him to miss seven weeks, and the deaths of Celtics legends Red Auerbach and Dennis Johnson.